-In addition, two suits filed by hospitals or hospital districts are pending.
+In addition, one case is pending in which the plaintiff is a group of Illinois hospital districts.
+Another suit filed by a group of New York hospitals or hospital districts was dismissed by the court during December of 2001, and the time for the plaintiffs to notice an appeal had not expired as of December 31, 2001.
 Lorillard is named as a defendant in both such cases.
-Loews is not named as a defendant in either of such cases.
+Loews is not named as a defendant in either of the cases filed by hospitals or hospital districts.
 In one additional suit, a city governmental entity and several hospitals or hospital districts are plaintiffs.
 Loews is a defendant in this case.

 Reimbursement Cases by Labor Unions.
 Seven reimbursement cases are pending in various federal or state courts in which the plaintiffs are labor unions, their trustees or their trust funds.
 Lorillard is a defendant in each of these suits.
 Loews is a defendant in two of the pending suits.
 Approximately 75 union cases have been dismissed in recent years.
 Some of these cases were dismissed voluntarily, while others were dismissed as a result of defendants' motions.
 Appeals were sought from some of these dismissal rulings and defendants have prevailed in each of these appeals.
 The Second, Third, Fifth, Seventh, Eighth, Ninth and Eleventh Circuit Courts of Appeal have found in favor of the defendants in each of the appeals from dismissal orders entered by the federal trial courts that were submitted to them, and the U.S. Supreme Court has denied petitions for writ of certiorari that sought review of some of these decisions.
-In addition, the Circuit Court of Appeals for the District of Columbia has reversed a decision by a district court refusing to dismiss a union case.
+During 2001, an intermediate California court of appeal affirmed the final judgment entered in favor of the defendants in a union case pending in the state.
+The plaintiffs have sought review of the case by the California Supreme Court.
+In addition, the Circuit Court of Appeals for the District of Columbia entered a ruling in 2001 that reversed a decision by a district court refusing to dismiss a union case.
 Several cases pending in state courts also have been dismissed.